BretFisher/awesome-swarm/README.md

 Honorable mentions of tools and information that is no longer maintained or supported.
 It may still work, but it's not being updated.

 - [RexRay](https://github.com/rexray/rexray) - A container storage orchestration engine.
-- [Swarmprom](https://github.com/stefanprodan/swarmprom) - A great Prometheus/Grafana stack for Swarm by @stefanprodan.

 ## Contributing 🙋‍♀️